LottieAnning/LIFE4136_rotation3/README.md

 <a name="nei"></a>

 Run the **NEI.R** script which consists of code provided by Ana  C. da Silva.
 The script plots the data as individuals and saves a .tre file in their populations for plotting in SplitsTree later.
 You can alter this in the code where it says 'plot(nj(aa.**ind**)...' and 'write.tree(nj(aa.D.**pop**)' change 'ind' and 'pop' accordingly.
-It is useful to plot as individuals to see if there are still impure data or any occurences which are different to what is expected.
+It is useful to plot as individuals to see if there are still impure data or any occurrences which are different to what is expected.

 The following plot is produced for the data I am using:
 ![NJ](Figures/NJ.png)

-This tree is unrooted and follows the same trends as seen with the PCA and purity figure: LIC and MOD branch together as they are the purest lyrata, and share a recent common ancester.
+This tree is unrooted and follows the same trends as seen with the PCA and purity figure: LIC and MOD branch together as they are the purest lyrata, and share a recent common ancestor.
 JOH (one of the new populations) branches with these two and clusters with them on the PCA meaning it must be a pure lyrata.
-The SCT, PEK and TEM populations, which we first saw clustering seperately on the PCA and then discovered a geographical similarity, branch as the same trio, showing a genetic liklihood.
+The SCT, PEK and TEM populations, which we first saw clustering separately on the PCA and then discovered a geographical similarity, branch as the same trio, showing a genetic likelihood.
 Other trends show and are easier to see when uploading to the SplitsTree software.

 ### 5.2 SplitsTree

 <a name="splitstree"></a>

-After downloading SplitsTree (instructions at the top of the page) upload your .tre file to the SplitsTree software by navigating to [File] then [Open].
-Once loaded select [Tree] then [NJ] to view your tree as a midpoint rooted neighbour joined tree.
+After downloading SplitsTree (instructions at the top of the page) upload your .tre file to the SplitsTree software by navigating to [File] and then [Open].
+Once loaded select [Tree] and then [NJ] to view your tree as a midpoint rooted neighbour joined tree.
 The output should look as follows:

 ![SplitsTree](Figures/SplitsTree.png)

-Interestingly, SWB and MAU are outgrouped.
+Interestingly, SWB and MAU are out grouped.
 From the Marburger et al., purity plot these individuals were annotated as approximate pure lyrata.
-These two populations likely diverged first after undergoing WGD and havent hybridised.
-Interestingly the population closest to arenosa (KEH) is nested amongst the lineage, this supports the theory that these lyrata tetraploids hybridised post WGD.
-The distance from KEH from its shared common ancestor with OCH is extensive, meaning the further aquisition of arenosa material occured after divergence.
+These two populations likely diverged first after undergoing WGD and haven't hybridised.
+Interestingly the population closest to arenosa (KEH) is nested amongst the lineage, this supports the theory that these lyrata tetraploids hybridised post-WGD.
+The distance from KEH from its shared common ancestor with OCH is extensive, meaning the further acquisition of arenosa material occurred after divergence.
 The allopolyploids form a monophyletic group (KEH to PIL) every other population external to this (except GYE) is relatively pure lyrata.

 ## 6. FastStructure